GetStream/stream-chat-android/documentation/docs/ui/global_customizations/chat_ui_customizations/url_signer.md

 sidebar_position: 3
 ---

-It is possible to use a custom url signer to `ChatUi` by adding a new `UrlSigner` implementing the following interface:
+`ChatUi` allows to use of a custom url signer by implementing the following interface:

 ```kotlin
 public interface UrlSigner {